elgarcito/solvd-2-block-homework-8/readme.md

 Parse XML using JAXB.

 ### Solution:
-The JAXB annotations were added in order to parse xml file.
+The JAXB annotations were added to parse xml file.

 The annotations are in the classes:
 * batchInfo.java, employee.java, equipmentForTestModel.java, essayModule.java,
 labTestReport.java

-The date annotations are in classes: employee.java, equipmentForTestModel.java, labTestReport.java
+The date annotations are in classes: employee.java, equipmentForTestModel.java, labTestReport.java.
+The LocalDateTimeAdapter.java contains the necessary configuration to deliver the local time in format yyyy-mm-dd

 Because of the nature of our project, any of the objects contains a list of other objects, so the class EssayModuleList is created with essayModuleList.xml